Collaboration: THE KINDCRAFT x Studio Naenna Textiles

 Based in the foothills of Doi Suthep mountain in Chiang Mai, Thailand, Studio Naenna Textiles specializes in silk and cotton fabrics using traditional Thai motifs.
 Their handwoven, naturally-dyed textiles honor the heritage craft of the region and the weavers who make them.

 Studio Naenna’s founder, Patricia Cheesman, was teaching pottery and building kilns as part of a UN project in Laos during the early 1970’s.
 During Lao Revolution of 1975, villagers fled to the capital city of Vientiane and many took their heritage cloths to sell.
 This was the beginning of Patricia’s research into Lao and Thai textiles.
 Today, she is an acknowledged textile expert who has written five books, is a frequent conference lecturer, and teaches at Chiang Mai University.

 In 1988, Patricia began Studio Naenna to revitalize the Northern Thai wisdom of intricate handwoven patterns, a fair trade business that she now runs with her daughter Lamorna Cheesman.
 The mother-daughter team sell textiles, clothing, and decorative pieces – and they run workshops about dyeing and weaving that are as inspiring as they are informative.

-Most of Studio Naenna’s cotton and silk is dyed with natural plant-based dyes derived from local materials.
+Most of Studio Naenna’s cotton and silk has been dyed with natural plant-based dyes derived from local materials.
 Blood-orange colored annatto seeds are gathered from the pods of the achiote tree, known locally as the “lipstick tree” because women have long used the seeds to color their lips.
 Jackfruit wood can be boiled down into yellow dye, and ebony fruit produces grey to black color.

 Making blue dye from indigo plants requires a process of fermentation.
 First leaves are harvested, bundled, and soaked overnight.
 In the morning the water is blue as if by magic!
 The strained water then is mixed with builders lye, oxidized through beating, and left to settle.
 The paste that precipitates to the bottom is collected and used for dyeing.
 (Read the full story of how this special plant is used to create 100% natural blue dye in THE KINDCRAFT’s report: Indigo from Plant to Paste.)